 It’s time we asked whether political frustration, anger and resistance to conflicting ideas results in part from a basic lack of ability to sense how the present world works.
 The best defence against runaway combative ideologies isn’t more facts, arguments and a relentless hammering away at contrary opinions, but rather a frank admission that there are limits to both our knowledge and our assessment of this knowledge.
 If the young were taught to downplay blame in judging the thoughts of others, they might develop a greater degree of tolerance and compassion for divergent points of view.
 A kinder world calls for a new form of wisdom of the crowd.

 A few years ago, at my 50th high-school reunion, I ran into Mike.
 He was standing alone in a corner of the banquet room, observing his former classmates.
 Catching my eye, he motioned me over.
 ‘My Dad tells me that you’re a neurologist,’ he began.
 ‘Maybe you suspected even back then.’
 He continued shaking my hand.
 ‘I want to thank you for not making fun of me.’
-Was that why he didn’t pick on me, I wondered as Mike looked away and said, to no one and yet perhaps to everyone: ‘Maybe if I’d have known…’Make a donation
+Was that why he didn’t pick on me, I wondered as Mike looked away and said, to no one and yet perhaps to everyone: ‘Maybe if I’d have known…’Support Aeon: make a one-off donation